First things first, it's simple: a plaintext file, few syntax rules, public availability, and that's it.

 best bet).

-That's pretty much all I had to say about .plan
+That's pretty much all I had to say about .plan files, and

 if anything, I hope I made you at least a little bit curious about the